AI Over 50 · Practical Tools

 The reason I keep talking about this isn't really the medical bill.
 It's that adults over 50 are sitting on top of an asymmetry most of us haven't internalized yet.

-For the first time since the internet went mainstream in 1995, there's a new technology any non-engineer can use, and most of our peers haven't started yet.
+Most of the expensive, gatekept knowledge that used to sit behind a $200 phone call — medical coding, billing law, insurance-appeal language — is now something you can just ask for, in plain English, for free.
+And most of our peers over 50 haven't started yet.
 The 25-year-olds have all signed up.
 They use it for everything.
 We — the ones who actually have decades of context that would make the AI's output 10x more useful — are mostly still standing on the sideline.
 Some of us have tried it once, gotten an "okay" answer to a generic question, and concluded it's not for us.

 It is for us.
 Especially for us.